 Unclasping and discarding her bra and panties, she luxuriated in the cold air, continually blowing from the air ducts near the ceiling.

 Shelly gathered her shoulder-length hair in the back, twisted it into a bun, and covered it with her plastic shower cap.
-Stepping into the shower, she did a quick wash of everything below the neck, not wanting to spend a half-hour drying her hair.
-Choosing just sweatpants and a T-shirt, she flopped down onto their sofa, satisfied that, for her, at least, it's now the weekend.
+Stepping into the shower, she quickly washed everything below the neck, not wanting to spend a half-hour drying her hair.
+Choosing just sweatpants and a T-shirt, she flopped down onto their sofa, satisfied that, for her, at least, it was now the weekend.
 The phone rang; it was Ryan.

 "Hi, babe.
 It's me.
 It'll be all over the news tonight.
 We busted the Albanian's drug production facility.
 Caught them napping.
-I should be home around ten p.m."
+I should be home around ten."

 "Was anybody hurt, Ryan?"